-That’s where recumbent bikes come into play, with full back support and a more ergonomic way to position your body during exercise.
+That’s where recumbent exercise bikes come into play, with full back support and a more ergonomic way to position your body during exercise.

-We’re going to start with the best recumbent bike, and four others that are worth your time to take a look at.
+We’re going to start with the best recumbent exercise bikes, and four others that are worth your time to take a look at.

-If you’ve ever done an independent search on recumbent bikes on Amazon, then you know that there are pages upon pages of third-party garbage-tier exercise machines—this list is an elite roundup, where we keep cost in mind, but put quality and durability above all else.
+If you’ve ever done an independent search on the recumbent exercise bikes on Amazon, then you know that there are pages upon pages of third-party garbage-tier exercise machines—this list is an elite roundup, where we keep cost in mind, but put quality and durability above all else.

 Best Recumbent Exercise Bikes in 2021

-The best thing about recumbent bikes is that they’re not overly expensive, and there’s no better representation of budget-friendly, in-reach exercise equipment than Marcy.
+The best thing about recumbent exercise bikes is that they’re not overly expensive, and there’s no better representation of budget-friendly, in-reach exercise equipment than Marcy.

-They stole the spot for the best recumbent exercise bike on our list because they keep things cheap, and maintain quality the whole way through.
+They stole the spot for the best recumbent bike on our list because they keep things cheap, and maintain quality the whole way through.

 Starting off with the resistance system, you get eight separate settings to choose from, gradually increasing your difficulty level along the way.